There are a lot of images on these pages, please be patient when downloading.

 Keystone Telephone Company of Philadelphia conducted business from approx. 1900-1945/46 and utilized telephones manufactured by American Electric with attributes specific to Keystone.
 These attributes seemed to vary depending on the production year.
 There is speculation that all the Keystone companies were in some way related.

-Click for Close-up For larger view, click on thumbnail Keystone Telephone Company
+Click for Close-up For larger view, click on thumbnail For larger view, click on thumbnail Click on thumbnail for larger view

-This 2 box wall phone produced by American Electric for Keystone has been a conundrum to me since I obtained it a few years ago.
+c.
+1898+ A 2 box wall phone produced by American Electric for Keystone.
 All the wood is correct and pictured in the American Electric 1900 catalog as the long distance #30 telephone.
-The magneto is labeled American Electric and inside the door is a Keystone Telephone Co. quality control paper label.
-The wet batteries (also shown on last page) are Keystone.
-Interesting is that the triplet, #5 arm and 259W transmitter are all produced by Western Electric.
+The magneto is labeled American Electric and inside the door is a Keystone Telephone Co. quality control paper label identifying it as a model #11.
+The date is not legible, although the month is 8 and year is 9? (pre 1900).
+The wet batteries (shown on bottom of page) are Keystone.

 View closeup